Street style Maggi masala noodles with vegetables step-by-step recipe with photos.

-Once you add the noodles, keep the flame on high and cook.
-Do not cover and cook the noodles, else it will become sticky and mushy
+Once you add the noodles, keep the heat on high and cook.
+Do not cover and cook the noodles, else they will become sticky and mushy

 You may add any vegetables of your choice, like cauliflower, carrot, corn, mushroom, etc.

 Adding a scrambled egg at the end will make it more filling and a complete meal.